Fonsecanichs/HBM-Literature/docs/02-experiments.md

 ## Post-mortem human subjects (PMHS)

 - Donlon, 2020[@Donlon2020]: Kinematics of inboard-leaning occupants in frontal impacts
+> The posture-induced increase in the distance between the D-ring and the shoulder permitted the increased maximum forward head displacement and increased maximum head resultant velocity relative to the vehicle interior.
+Thus, an initial inboard lean in a frontal impact may increase the risk and severity of a head strike to the vehicle interior, and alter the location, timing, and nature of airbag engagement.

-- Donlon, 2020[@Richardson2019] : Test Methodology for Evaluating the Reclined Seating Environment With Human Surrogates
+- Richardson, 2019[@Richardson2019] : Test Methodology for Evaluating the Reclined Seating Environment With Human Surrogates

 - Kang, 2018, IRCOBI : Head neck PMHS, frontal, oblique, side and twist scenarios